hdtz0r/mipt-putting-all-together/README.md

 # Configuration

-The company [registry file](https://ofdata.ru/open-data/download/egrul.json.zip) is downloaded in `/opt/airflow/external-data` by the default
+The company [registry file](https://ofdata.ru/open-data/download/egrul.json.zip) is downloads at `/opt/airflow/external-data` by the default

 In order to allow DAG to access datastore u must define the following postgres connections: